 Step 2: Develop a foundation for your game plan.

-1099s are easier when the end goal is embedded in the purchasing process.
-A spend management platform that addresses the entire payment process, from initial request to GL sync, will take 1099 requirements into account every time a bill is paid.
-Here’s how it works in Airbase.
+An AP automation platform that addresses the entire payment process, from initial request to GL sync, will take 1099 requirements into account every time a bill is paid.

-- In a spend management platform, a vendor’s contracts, invoices, W-9s, and other documents are attached to the same record, so you have everything you need to manage payments for that vendor in one place.
+- In Airbase, a vendor’s contracts, invoices, W-9s, and other documents are attached to the same record, so you have everything you need to manage payments for that vendor in one place.

 Step 3: Enforce vendor compliance.

 You can choose to make W-9 submission a requirement for getting paid.
 In other words, if a vendor hasn’t submitted the form, you won’t pay them.
 We recommend enabling this feature so you don’t have to chase down the information when it’s 1099 time.

 You’ll find vendors submit their W-9s much faster if it’s tied to payment!

 Step 4: Strategically shift the reporting burden when possible.

 When a vendor is paid by credit card, PayPal, or other types of payment processors, the 1099 obligation moves to the payment processing company.
 This is one reason why astute finance teams are moving bill payments to their card programs.